-Process water and process solids shall not be applied to the LAA during rainfall or when the ground is saturated.
+Process water and process solids shall not be applied to the LAA when rainfall is expected within 24 hours or when the ground is saturated.

 Process water shall be applied to the LAA in a manner that allows water to infiltrate within 48 hours.